-Modulating: Modulating gas valves are the most advanced of the three different types.
-They communicate electronically with the furnace board and the communicating thermostat.
-They allow the burner to heat in incremental stages.
-They generally turn on at 60% and slowing increase output sometimes accurately as 1% increments.
+Modulating: Modulating gas valves are the most advanced of the three different valve types.
+They communicate electronically with the furnace board and the thermostat.
+They allow the burner to heat up in incremental stages.
+They generally turn on at 60% and slowly increase output, sometimes as accurately as 1% increments.
 Manufacturers use these gas valves in their top of the line offering.
 It should be noted that modulating gas valve do not always translate into any appreciable performance difference.
 Depending on your home and ductwork, the furnace may ramp up quickly anyway and negate any performance difference or warranting spending extra to have this feature.

 As a matter of fact there is a quick way to determine if the static pressure reading the HVAC technician takes is good or not.
 Let’s say the fan in the heating and cooling system is rated at “0.5″ of water column”.
 This figure can be easily obtained by the technician.
 The 0.5″ reading would correspond to a 120/80, or perfect, blood pressure reading.